 I like mine with just a little crunch around the edges.
 David likes his bacon completely firm like a cracker.
 So I start his seitan bacon cooking before anything else.

 (If you want crunchy bacon, remember to go slow and low.
 Cook at a lower heat for longer.
 Otherwise, you’ll wind up with burnt bacon.)

 Why do vegans eat things that taste like meat? <– Find out here.

-Vegan fried green tomato BLT’s
+Fried green tomato BLT’s

-So after a summer of vegan BLT’s aplenty, when I was at the farmers market in the Quad Cities recently, I decided to mix things up with something special.
+So after a summer of BLT’s aplenty, when I was at the farmers market in the Quad Cities recently, I decided to mix things up with something special.

 Amongst all of the bright, ripe red summer tomatoes at the market, there were a few green tomatoes on one table.